 The Legacy option is the healthiest.
 Vegetarian, non-GMO, no MSG or high-fructose corn syrup, no cheap TVP meat substitutes, high in fiber, etc.

 Many of the popular survival food products fell short of the recommended daily minimum of 2,000 calories — some by a lot.
-To the point that nutrition and emergency experts felt that some options were just not acceptable.
+This was to the point that nutrition and emergency experts felt that some options were just not acceptable.

 Transparency in marketing

-There’s a lot of marketing games about “servings” and the number of days a product will support.
-Which even made this review much more complicated than it needed to be.
+There are a lot of marketing games about “servings” and the number of days a product will support, which made this review much more complicated than it needed to be.